-How Our Conditions of Use Become Binding on You Please note that by opening an account or using an access facility
+How Our Conditions of Use Become Binding on You Please note that by opening an account or using an access facility you become bound by these Conditions of Use.

 Accessing Copies of the Conditions of Use

 Please keep these Conditions of Use in a safe place so you can refer to it when needed.
 Alternatively, you can obtain information set out in this document and download this document by visiting our website at www.illawarracu.com.au